 Within the layer personality it is also possible to find some ArtNet controls related to timecode.
 When using Ai in file and folder mode clip playing mode, channel 73 adjusts the offset in hours, 74 adjusts minutes ,75 adjusts seconds and 76 and adjusts frames.
 Ai needs to be set in 80 or 100 channel mode for this to function.
-When triggering via timecode when a console is in use, the in and out frames must also be set to a value of 0.

 Now that we have had a look at all of the related features, lets have a look over what is involved in making use of timecode triggering within Ai.
 Whether you want to trigger a single piece of media to one screen or several pieces at the same time to multiple fixtures, the process is fairly simple: